-Dominating a key position in the global race for fast-expanding luxury air travel and transfer points, the new Midfield Terminal Complex will process over 50 million travelers each year to meet the needs of the rapidly expanding Middle East capital.
+Dominating a key position in the global race for fast-expanding luxury air travel and transfer points, the new Terminal A will process 45 million travelers each year, with the ability to accommodate up to 80 million, to meet the needs of the rapidly expanding Middle East capital.